KlausSchaefers/figma-low-code/README.md

 # Fimga-Low-Code

-Figma-Low-Code is an OpenSource project, that allows to use **Figma** designs directly in **VUE.js** applications.
+Figma-Low-Code is an OpenSource project, that allows to use **Figma** designs directly in **VUE.js** applications ([Video](https://youtu.be/iyu2rSbUwU8)).
 Business logic and data is written as plain JavaScript and 'wired' through data- and method-binding to the visual design.
 The bindings are defined with the help of a Figma [plugin](https://www.figma.com/community/plugin/858477504263032980/Figma-Low-Code).
 The low code approach reduces drastically the hand-off time between designers and developers, reduces UI code and ensures that the Figma design stays the single source of truth.

 # Idea
 The core of the solution is the **Figma** VUE.js component, which renders the visual design and allows the developers to focus on business logic, without restricting the developers' freedom.
 The component enables: